Cost of University and English Courses in the UK

-UK tuition fees are frequently changing over the years, with prices risen for home students (UK/EU) in recent years.
+UK tuition fees have changed frequently over the years, with prices rising for home students (UK/EU) in recent years.
 Now, UK and EU students at English universities are required to pay up to £9,250 (~US$13,050) per year.
 International undergraduate tuition fees vary considerably, starting at around £10,000 (~US$14,130) and going up to £38,000 (~US$53,700) or more for medical degrees (Reddin Survey of University Tuition Fees).
 At all levels, humanities and social sciences degrees tend to cost the least.
 Meanwhile laboratory and clinical degree programs are notably more expensive.
 Although when you combine these fees with the average cost of living in the UK, around £12,200 (~US$16,950) per year, then it can be hard to see the possibility of studying in the UK.
 The total average cost of studying in the UK is estimated to be at least £22,200 (~US$31,380) per year, with studying in London likely to be significantly more expensive.
 While these costs may look pricey, remember that most UK universities offer special fast-track programs which are shorter compared to normal courses in countries such as the US (three years for the fast-track undergraduate degree instead of four, and one year for a fast-track master’s degree instead of two).
 Therefore you may be able to subtract a year’s worth of fees and living costs from your total budget.
 Below is breakdown of fees for each course type.

 Cost of University Degree Courses in UK